 We represent SOV CMB HOTEL OWNER LLC (the "Applicant"), the owner of the hotel located at 4000 Collins Avenue, Miami Beach, Florida (the "Property").
-The Applicant intends to improve the hotel rooftop with a modest rooftop terrace with outdoor dining, an enclosed indoor bar, as well as a sun deck to allow activities for hotel guests, such as group fitness and mindfulness classes (the "Rooftop").
+The Applicant intends to improve the hotel rooftop with a modest rooftop terrace with outdoor dining, a fully enclosed indoor bar, and complementary landscaping (the "Rooftop").
 We submit this Letter of Intent and the enclosed plans and materials in support of the Applicant's request for a Certificate of Appropriateness ("COA") for the proposed Rooftop improvements.